MATERIALS & PRODUCT

 ZIMMERMANN creates luxury garments and accessories that are designed to be treasured.
 We don’t chase trends.
 There is always an element of timelessness to our designs.

 We celebrate craftsmanship, highly skilled artisanal techniques and originality through our unique prints, custom-designed laces, trims and finishes.
-Many of our garments feature intricate embellishments and handwork that take many hours, and great expertise, to produce.
+Many of our garments feature intricate embellishments and handwork that take many hours, and great craftsmanship, to produce.

 These are clothes our clients invest in, and we invest in them too: with time, care and obsessive attention to detail, from the design stage right through to the finished garment.
 This is what we mean when we talk about creating collections for durability and longevity.
+We created a Care Guide with practical advice to help our customers take good care of their ZIMMERMANN pieces and ensure their longevity.

-Natural fibres account for approximately 80% of our collections, the majority being silk, linen, and cotton.
+Natural fibres account for approximately 70% of our collections, the majority being silk, linen, and cotton.
 We limit the use of synthetics to garments such as swimwear, slips and pleated items that require nylon, elastane or polyester for specific functional reasons.

 Here’s a breakdown of the materials we use across all product categories: